homesbyhiggs/higgshomestead/content/things-to-do.md

 modern_art:
   title: "Modern Art Museum of Fort Worth"
   description: "Contemporary art in a stunning glass building designed by Tadao Ando, featuring rotating exhibitions and a permanent collection.
+Free on Fridays, half-price on sunday.
 Right next to the Kimble and Amon Carter museums."
   link: "https://www.themodern.org/"
   image: "/images/attractions/modern.webp"
   alt: "Modern Art Museum of Fort Worth"